stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/05_Extending_DataObjects.md

 ## onBeforeWrite

-You can customize saving-behavior for each DataObject, e.g. for adding workflow or data customization.
+You can customise saving-behaviour for each DataObject, e.g. for adding workflow or data customisation.
 The function is triggered when calling *write()* to save the object to the database.
 This includes saving a page in the CMS or altering a `ModelAdmin` record.